INFINITYone22/OmniWeave-LLM/multimodal_llm_design.md

 - Use cutting-edge attention mechanisms and training techniques.
 - Be trainable with clear, optimal hyperparameters.

 We'll design a transformer-based model with modality-specific encoders, a unified processing backbone, and a robust training strategy.
-Let’s dive in!
+Let's dive in!

 ---